unmanbearpig/couchsurfing_client/README.md

 ## Signing in to CouchSurfing

 To use it you need to sign in first.
-To do that you need to initialize CouchSurfing instance with your username and password and call sign_in method on it.
+To do that initialize CouchSurfing instance with your username and password and call sign_in method on it.
 ```ruby
 cs = CouchSurfingClient.CouchSurfing.new USERNAME, PASSWORD